Long Lane, Bexleyheath, Kent DA7

 A plain portal-framed structure of the 1950s, with later additions.

 In 1936 Fr James Malone of Crayford built a temporary church at Bostall Park, Bexleyheath, one of three he built in the area.
 In August 1938 the first resident priest, Fr Owen McManus arrived.
 He lived at St Joseph’s Convent, Woolwich Road, Abbey Wood.
 The first proposals for a permanent church date from the early 1940s and the church was built in the early 1950s.
 It cost £11,000 and was formally opened at the Christmas midnight Mass, 1951.
-The architect is unknown; however, a painting in the porch, which was painted and presented by the architect, is signed ‘Glover’.
+A painting in the porch, which was painted and presented by the architect, is signed ‘Glover’, possibly C. W. Glover & Partners.
 In 1954 nos.
 375 and 377 Long Lane, two semi-detached houses, were acquired for use as a presbytery.

-Between June 1979 and June 1980 architects Weal & Pozzoni Partnership built a new presbytery within the grounds of the church, as well as a new parish hall.
-The contractor was Greenan Contractors Ltd. At the same time, a new school was built.
-In 1985 the sanctuary was reordered, and a larger porch was added.
+Between June 1979 and June 1980 architects Weal & Pozzoni Partnership built a presbytery within the grounds of the church, as well as a parish hall.
+The contractor was Greenan Contractors Ltd. At the same time, a school was built.
+In 1985 the sanctuary was reordered, and a larger porch added.
 The church was consecrated on 21 July 2000.

 The church is facing northwest.
 This description uses the conventional liturgical orientation.